Progressive Britain: History

 Progress was founded in 1996 by Paul Richards, Liam Byrne and Derek Draper, the former aide to Peter Mandelson, as an organisation to maintain a dialogue with Labour's new leadership under Tony Blair.
 It has organised many events and conferences, and hosted several important speeches by senior party figures.
 Its annual conference has become a staple of the political calendar with many cabinet ministers and other leading politicians attending.

+Established in 1995, the organisation’s patrons included Baroness Jay of Paddington, Gerald Kaufman MP, former Labour Party chair Tony Clarke, Baron Clarke of Hampstead (1992–1993), and Sir Jeremy Beecham.
+Its trustees were Michael Montague, Baron Montague of Oxford and Joyce Hytner.

+Between 1995 and 1998, under the direction of Derek Draper (director), Kate Dixon (editor), and Helen Garrod (deputy editor), Progress published quarterly magazines—beginning in February 1996—organised weekend and day schools across the country for party activists, and hosted events at Labour Party conferences.

+The inauguration of Progress at its Carteret Street office in central London in early 1996 was attended by figures including former Prime Minister Lord Callaghan, Gordon Brown MP, and Peter Mandelson MP.
+The organisation’s stated aims at its founding were to "provide political education and training opportunities to Labour Party members, building their knowledge and confidence, enabling them to develop themselves and win support for Labour's ideas".
+The first edition of the magazine featured contributions from Tony Blair MP, Peter Mandelson MP, John Prescott MP, and Brian Wilson MP, and included an economics supplement with articles by Gordon Brown MP and Ian McCartney MP.

 In May 2014 Progress dropped using the "New Labour" label, introduced by Tony Blair, for the Labour party.

 In February 2019, a group of MPs left the Labour Party and founded The Independent Group.
 All seven founding members of this group were members of Progress and regularly contributed to the work of the organisation.

 On 16 May 2021, Progress announced that it was merging with thinktank Policy Network to form an organisation named Progressive Britain which would be "dedicated to the intellectual revitalisation of the centre-left" and "championing the revival of progressive social democracy".

 Publications

-Progress publishes a monthly magazine and a large number of political pamphlets.
+Progress published a monthly magazine and a large number of political pamphlets.

 Progress also published The Purple Book, in September 2011, exploring fresh non-statist policies for Labour.
 Authors included: Alan Milburn, Peter Mandelson, Jacqui Smith, Tessa Jowell, Andrew Adonis, Caroline Flint, Douglas Alexander, Frank Field, Liam Byrne, Ivan Lewis, Rachel Reeves, Tristram Hunt, Liz Kendall and Jenny Chapman.
 There were ideas such as foundation trusts providing GP services, a school voucher system, crime commissioners, directly elected mayors and 'hasbos'.
 The Labour Party leader at the time, Ed Miliband, wrote a foreword to the book.

+Under the Progressive Britain name the organization has published research on Labour's electoral strategy, business regulation, and the future of work.
+It publishes a regular current affairs and Labour Party centred blog.